-This is a continuation of our series on smart cities.
-Check out the previous post, What are smart cities?
+This post was originally published on December 12, 2019.
+Check out the previous post in this series: What are smart cities?

 In 2017, when Alphabet’s Sidewalk Labs announced Quayside, a project in partnership with the City of Toronto, the event attracted a wave of publicity and excited proclamations of urban spaces reimagined by the power of the internet.